 Bollinger Bands are used to analyse volatility and trend strength, which is particularly useful when opening and closing trades quickly in a volatile market.
+Here is how to use Bollinger Bands indicator in trading and the most popular Bollinger Bands trading strategies.

 Bollinger Bands is an advanced form of trading band developed by John Bollinger and used by traders worldwide.
 But, like any other indicator, they only provide a framework, NOT absolute BUY and SELL signals.
 All trading bands exist for a single purpose, to answer the question "Are prices relatively high or low?".
 That bit of information is incredibly valuable and even more powerful if combined with indicators that depict where the price is in relation to the bands and how wide the bands were, along with supply/demand tools.